Alita: Battle Angel takes manga to photorealistic levels

 "[Visual-effects house] Weta Digital has been working on that for a number of years," Landau said.
 Skin "is something they know is so key to making a CG character look real.
 They put a lot of research into that."

-The film, 20 years in the making, is based on Yukito Kishiro's manga Battle Angel Alita, about a young cyborg girl who wakes up in a post-apocalyptic city without knowing who she is and embarks on a journey to understand where she comes from.
+The film, 20 years in the making, is based on Yukito Kishiro's manga Battle Angel Alita, about a young cyborg girl who wakes up in a postapocalyptic city without knowing who she is and embarks on a journey to understand where she comes from.
 Supporting her is Dr. Dyson Ido, a father figure who specializes in health care for cyborgs.

 Salazar (The Divergent Series: Insurgent, Parenthood, Maze Runner: The Death Cure) enters the room at Crunchyroll Expo with a big smile, greets everyone and takes in compliments from Rodriguez on her geometrically striking blue dress.
 It's quite a different look from the motion capture suit and infrared dots she wore on set.
 She jumps right into the conversation to talk about how Weta worked closely with her to achieve the film's realism.

-"They are engineers but they are also poets in a way, and they are on set all the time and with their imagination, engineering things we may need for just that day," she said.
+"They are engineers, but they are also poets in a way, and they are on set all the time and with their imagination, engineering things we may need for just that day," she said.

 But storytelling goes beyond the use of technology.
 It's about performance too.

-"When we cast her, I knew her performance was going to give it ... the whole mechanism that moves, that has the skin, and that has all the texture, a reason to move and a way to move that you'll go, 'That's human, that's humanity in there,'" director Rodriguez said of Salazar.
+"When we cast her, I knew her performance was going to give it -- the whole mechanism that moves, that has the skin, and that has all the texture -- a reason to move and a way to move that you'll go, 'That's human, that's humanity in there,'" director Rodriguez said of Salazar.

 There's always a delicate balance when it comes to the overlap of performance and technology.
 Movies like the Star Wars Special Editions and Green Lantern have been heavily criticized for overusing computer graphics.
 In the case of Alita, finding the balance wasn't easy.